turingschool/frontend-mod-1-prework/section1/reflection.md

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)

-_How could a boolean value be used in concatenation; is it applicable?_
+_How could a boolean value be used in concatenation?
+Is it applicable?_